youmikoh/asu-mcs/cse579/5_reasoning_about_actions.md

   T --> T : a=t
 ```

-### Fluents and Commoonsense Law of Inertia
+### Fluents and Commonsense Law of Inertia

 - FLUENT: anything that depends on the state of the world
   - whether the monkey has the bananas
   - whether the monkey is on the box
   - locations of the monkey, the bananas and the box (MULTI-VALUED FLUENTS)
 - Commonsense law of INERTIA: by default, the values of fluents remain unchanged after executing actions
-- The Frame Problem: how to formalize the commonsense law of inertia, that is, how to represent inertial fluents
-  - It was solved in mid 1990’s
+- The Frame Problem: how to formalize the commonsense law of inertia, that is, how to represent inertial fluents - solved in mid 1990’s

 ### Yale Shooting Problem (1987)